Inclusive Europe: Build Bonds not Walls

 Funded by: AMIF Duration: 01/10/2020 – 30/09/2022

-By strengthening the social interaction between local people and young migrants through 4 campaigns, Inclusive Europe aims at facilitating the inclusion process of newly arrived migrants into host society and improving their socio-economic conditions.
+By strengthening the social interaction between local people and young migrants through 4 campaigns, Inclusive Europe aims at facilitating the inclusion process of newly arrived migrants into host societies and improving their socio-economic conditions.

 European Commission’s support for the production of this content does not constitute an endorsement of the contents, which reflect the views only of the authors, and the Commission cannot be held responsible for any use which may be made of the information contained therein.